azadbolour/boardgame/BACKLOG.md

   And a second click is needed to actually press the button.
 Check again and improve user experience if possible.

+- Identify an initially empty word list by initial item 'words played', which is replaced by the first played word.

 ## User Suggestions

 - Moving a letter from tray to over another uncommitted letter should move the